 Plan for Success

 Students with disabilities follow the same application procedures as all other students.
-After you apply for admission and receive your acceptance letter to attend FPC, go to the Classroom Learning Complex (CLC), Room 22, or call 806-457-4200, ext.
+After you apply for admission and receive your acceptance letter to attend FPC, go to the Library, Room 22, or call 806-457-4200, ext.
 777. Tell the counselor that you would like to apply for accommodations.
 To better meet your needs, it is important to start this process well before the semester begins.

 Mental Health Resources